SalmaHisham/Machine-Learning-Exploration/Churn Prediction/README.md

   - **Standard scaler** for normally distributed features.
   - **Min Max scaler** for the other features.
  - Classify categorical features into (ordinal and nominal) to decide which features will be `Label Encoded` and which features should be `OHE`.
+- Encode categorical data
 - Using `Under-Sampling` to handle imbalanced data.

 ## Model Building